-192.168.1.1 is a private IP address that belongs to the IPv4 address space.
-It is used as the default gateway for many routers, including those manufactured by Linksys, Netgear, and TP-Link.
-The address falls within the range of IP addresses reserved for private networks and cannot be accessed directly from the internet.
+192.168.1.1 is a private IP address that is commonly used by routers for their administrative interface.
+192 l.168.1.1 is used as the default gateway for many routers, including those manufactured by Linksys, Netgear, and TP-Link.

 - Open your web browser, type 192.168.1.1 into the browser’s URL bar, and press enter.